ArnaudRabeony/SiteMarchand/README.md

 ## TODO :
-* Get price, qty, size in the basket
+* basketItems number : increment regarding products or qty ?
-* gather same products in the basket
+* Connection on the fly -> add product to basket
 * create an icon menu regarding the scrollTop position
 * Display all products on a page and use a string filter
 * Change modal to preview articles div